 Read more: How to Talk About Cybersecurity Risk Management

-The roles and responsibilities of a CISO extend beyond a hands on operational approach.
-The best CISOs offer strategic leadership advice, in-depth industry and security knowledge and possess strong relationship building skills.
-When a threat is present, it is their responsibility to act as a guide for the entire company, offering strategic, cost effective and proactive approaches and insights.
+CISOs must be searchers and crusaders.
+The best CISOs offer strategic leadership advice, in-depth industry and security knowledge, and possess strong relationship building skills.
+They must be evangelists for security and seek out others to join them.
+When a threat is present, it is their responsibility to act as a guide for the entire company, offering strategic, cost effective, and proactive approaches and insights.

-Call for backup
+Call for Backup